zerodevapp/orchestra/README.md

 ## Installation

 1. Inside the `cli` directory, create a `.env` file and fill it out by refering to `.env.example.`
-2. Run `pnpm install` to install all the necessary dependencies.
+2. Run `bun install` to install all the necessary dependencies.
-3. Run `pnpm build` to build the project.
+3. Run `bun run build` to build the project.
-4. Run `pnpm link --global` to make the command `zerodev-orchestra` accessible globally.
+4. Run `bun link` to make the command `zerodev-orchestra` accessible globally.
 5. Test the installation by running `zerodev-orchestra -h`.
 If you see a guide for the command, it means the installation was successful.

 ## Usage